gpdowney/lightweightLSAT/pages/reason/reason.md

 ## Step 1: Know Your Job

-Read the question (the part that ends in a "?") first.
+Read the question first.
+(That's the part that ends in a "?").
 The question gives you a job to do.
 And it's useful to know what your job is, before you start doing it.

 Every question fits into one of 3 **families**.
 Most questions also have a specific **type**.
 The family tells you generally how to read the argument.
 The type provides more specifics about what you can expect from the argument and answers.